 When to go: Taormina definitely experiences a tourist “season”.
 The town is extremely busy in July and August but is very quiet between November and Easter.
 As with many destinations, the “shoulder” season is ideal – April, May, September or October.

 How to go: It’s possible to arrive in Taormina with public transportation as there are regular bus and train lines.
 The center of town is pedestrian so even if you arrive by car, you’ll have to park on the outskirts and walk to the center.
-There are also shuttle buses that run between the center and the parking lots as well and it has a good car park line markings as to other spots nearby like the beach and the train station.
-During the summer, another option is the cable car that can take you from town down to the beach.
+There are also shuttle buses that run between the center and the parking lots and during the summer, another option is the cable car that can take you from town down to the beach.